robertbrodrecht/launchpad/_codex/js.md

 Launchpad includes support for the following features in no particular order:

 1. Special Polyfills
-   A. Input placeholder support (phased out once IE9 support is dropped).
+   1. Input placeholder support (phased out once IE9 support is dropped).
-   B. matchMedia  (phased out once IE9 support is dropped).
+   2. matchMedia  (phased out once IE9 support is dropped).
 2. Custom events for scrollStart, scrollEnd, resizeStart, and resizeEnd.
 3. Manage built-in fleible content, i.e. accordion list.
 4. 60FPS scrolling hack to improve scrolling on complex sites.
 Just add a data-scroll-helper attribute to the body.